GIST: Targeted Data Selection for Instruction Tuning via Coupled Optimization Geometry: Extended Discussion on Related Work

+\textbf{Scalable Influence and Data Attribution Approximations.} Influence functions~\citep{koh2017understanding} provide a principled framework for data attribution and selection by estimating the effect of a training sample on validation loss, but their classical form requires Hessian-inverse computations that are infeasible for billion-scale models.
+Recent works therefore develop scalable approximations, including TRAK~\citep{park2023trak}, DataInf~\citep{kwon2024datainf}, scalable fine-tuning from multiple data sources~\citep{li2024scalable}, influence distillation~\citep{nikdan2025efficient}, and influence-preserving proxy models for gradient-based data selection~\citep{chen2026influence}.
+Closest to our setting, LESS~\citep{xia2024less} selects instruction-tuning data by comparing projected gradients and using optimizer statistics such as Adam's second moment to approximate influence.
+While these methods make attribution practical at LLM scale, they mainly focus on scalable gradient matching or optimizer-dependent approximations.
+In contrast, \texttt{GIST} directly recovers a low-rank target subspace from validation gradients and scores candidates by projected directional alignment, replacing diagonal optimizer heuristics with task-specific geometric subspace recovery.

 \textbf{Spectral Properties of Deep Optimization.} Our approach is grounded in the spectral analysis of neural network optimization.
-It is well-established that the Hessian and gradient covariance of deep networks exhibit a ``bulk-and-outlier'' or heavy-tailed spectral structure~\citep{sagun2016eigenvalues, papyan2020traces, ghorbani2019investigation}.
-Specifically, the optimization trajectory is often confined to a low-dimensional manifold (low effective rank), while the remaining dimensions are dominated by stochastic noise~\citep{li2018measuring, li2018visualizing}.
-Standard influence methods that attempt to invert the full curvature often inadvertently amplify this noise, particularly in the early stages of training. \texttt{GIST} aligns with these insights by adopting a spectral filtering perspective: instead of unstable curvature inversion, we perform robust subspace projection.
-This connects data selection with the intrinsic dimension of the optimization trajectory, ensuring that selection is driven by stable signal components rather than noise.
+It is well-established that the Hessian and gradient covariance of deep networks exhibit a ``bulk-and-outlier'' or heavy-tailed spectral structure~\citep{sagun2016eigenvalues, papyan2020traces, ghorbani2019investigation}: the optimization trajectory is often concentrated in a low-dimensional manifold, while the remaining directions are dominated by stochastic noise~\citep{li2018measuring, li2018visualizing}.
+This view has also motivated recent LLM optimizers that move beyond purely coordinate-wise updates by exploiting spectral or rotation-aware structure, such as GaLore~\citep{zhao2024galore}, SOAP~\citep{vyas2025soap}, and Muon~\citep{jordan2024muon}.
+These methods show that identifying and updating within well-conditioned low-dimensional or rotated subspaces can improve large-scale optimization. \texttt{GIST} applies a similar geometric principle to gradient-based data selection: instead of unstable curvature inversion or diagonal optimizer-state rescaling, we perform spectral filtering on validation gradients and score candidates by their alignment with the resulting task subspace.
+This connects data selection with the intrinsic dimension of the optimization trajectory, ensuring that selection is driven by stable task-relevant directions rather than noisy or axis-aligned artifacts.